-Island Territories of the Caribbean
+Island Territories Of The Caribbean

-The Caribbean region is made up of 30 territories includes multiple sovereign states such as Antigua and Barbuda, Bahamas, Barbados, Cuba, Dominica, Dominican Republic, Grenada, Haiti, Jamaica, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, and Trinidad and Tobago.
+The Caribbean region is made up of 30 territories including multiple sovereign states such as Antigua and Barbuda, Bahamas, Barbados, Cuba, Dominica, Dominican Republic, Grenada, Haiti, Jamaica, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, and Trinidad and Tobago.
 Other territories are split between the UK, France, Netherlands, and the US.
-Anguilla, British Virgin Islands, Cayman Islands, Montserrat, and the Turks and Caicos Islands remain British overseas territories, while Guadeloupe, Martinique, Saint Barthélemy, and Saint Martin are overseas departments and collectivities of France.
+Anguilla, the British Virgin Islands, the Cayman Islands, Montserrat, and the Turks and Caicos Islands remain British overseas territories, while Guadeloupe, Martinique, Saint Barthélemy, and Saint Martin are overseas departments and collectivities of France.
 Puerto Rico is part of the commonwealth of the United States while the United States Virgin Islands counts as a territory.
 Aruba, Curaçao, and Sint Maarten are part of the Kingdom of the Netherlands while Bonaire, Saba, and Sint Eustatius are special municipalities of the Netherlands.

-Demographics of the Caribbean
+Demographics Of The Caribbean

 The Caribbean islands are remarkable for the diversity of their plant and animal life.
-Classified as one of the Conservation International’s biodiversity hotspots, they have exceptionally diverse terrestrial and marine ecosystems, ranging from mountainous cloud forest to cactus scrublands.
-The Caribbean also contains roughly 8% of the worlds coral reefs, containing roughly 70 species of hard corals and between 500-700 species of reef-associated fish.
-The water of the Caribbean Sea hosts not only large coral reef formations and migratory schools of fish and turtles, but also the deepest point of all of the Atlantic Ocean, the Puerto Rico Trench.
+Classified as one of the Conservation International’s biodiversity hotspots, they have exceptionally diverse terrestrial and marine ecosystems, ranging from mountainous cloud forests to cactus scrublands.
+The Caribbean also contains roughly 8% of the world's coral reefs, containing roughly 70 species of hard corals and between 500-700 species of reef-associated fish.
+The water of the Caribbean Sea hosts not only large coral reef formations and migratory schools of fish and turtles but also the deepest point of all of the Atlantic Ocean, the Puerto Rico Trench.
 The Caribbean Ocean also hosts several major shipping routes through the Panama Canal to the Pacific Ocean.

-Tourism to the Caribbean
+Tourism In The Caribbean